Unstructured-IO/unstructured/README.md

 The easiest way to parse a document in unstructured is to use the `partition` brick.
 If you use `partition` brick, `unstructured` will detect the file type and route it to the appropriate file-specific partitioning brick.
-If you are using the `partition` brick, ensure you first install `libmagic` using the instructions outlined [here](https://unstructured-io.github.io/unstructured/installing.html#filetype-detection) `partition` will always apply the default arguments.
+If you are using the `partition` brick, you may need to install additional parameters via `pip install unstructured[local-inference]`.
+Ensure you first install `libmagic` using the instructions outlined [here](https://unstructured-io.github.io/unstructured/installing.html#filetype-detection) `partition` will always apply the default arguments.
 If you need advanced features, use a document-specific brick.
 The `partition` brick currently works for